 Langtang Valley Short Trek

-While on the way to the Langtang Valley venture, we can acknowledge rhododendron and bamboo boondocks, Pine forest area, near to thundering falls, and amazing snow-bested mountains Views.
+While on the way to the Langtang Valley venture, we can acknowledge rhododendron and bamboo boondocks, the Pine forest area, near thundering falls, and amazing snow-bested Mountain Views.
 We coordinate a totally radiant and lifetime more experienced guide.
 Langtang Trek is one of the dear short and basic going in Nepal moreover finding the Langtang Trekking Route Map close by.

 Day 01: Drive Kathmandu to Syabrubesi (7/8 hrs).

 Day 02: Trek Syabrubesi to Lama Hotel (2,480 M) (6 Hrs) .

 Day 03: Trek Lama Hotel to Langtang valley (3,430 M) (6 Hrs).

 Day 04: Trek Langtang valley to Kyanjin Gompa (3,870 M) (3 Hrs).